Trump lashes out at LaVar Ball, says 'should have left' UCLA players in Chinese jail

 "To the three UCLA basketball players I say: You're welcome, go out and give a big Thank You to President Xi Jinping of China who made...your release possible and, HAVE A GREAT LIFE!
 Be careful, there are many pitfalls on the long and winding road of life!

-All three players thanked Trump in a press conference following their return.
+All three players thanked Trump at a news conference following their return.

 "Wannabe @Lakers coach, BIG MOUTH @Lavarbigballer knows if it weren't for President @realDonaldTrump, his son would be in China for a long, long, long time! #FACT"

-Ball, who is also the owner of the Big Baller brand, told ESPN that people "try to make a big deal out of nothing," adding that "one bad decision doesn't define" his son.
+Ball, who is also the owner of the sports gear company Big Baller Brand, told ESPN that people "try to make a big deal out of nothing," adding that "one bad decision doesn't define" his son.